nortd/driveboardapp/docs/configure.md

 DriveboardApp Configuration
 ===========================

-The user configuration file is `config.json` and is located in the DriveboardApp storage directory.
+The user configuration file is `config.json` and is located in the DriveboardApp *config* directory.
 This directory is printed to the console when starting-up the app.
 It is used to build the *conf* dictionary which gets used in both the *backend* and *frontend*.

 How to change
 -------------